Hot Yoga is for every ‘body’ you do not have to be bendy, flexible or thin.

 Read below for everything you need to know to feel the amazing benefits of Hot Yoga!

 A great way to sample ALL our classes and teachers.
-The offer is valid for 2 weeks (14 consecutive days) from its purchase date and entitles you to a maximum of 1 drop in classes per day.
+Valid for 2 weeks (14 consecutive days) from its purchase date and entitles you to a maximum of 1 drop in classes per day.
 It can also be used for all Yoga and Pilates mat classes, Mysore classes, Meditation and of course Hot Yoga.
 Full details here.

 This unique course will help you explore each individual posture that forms the Hot Vinyasa Flow sequence and will teach you the importance of breathing in the Hot Studio.